Introducing G2.ai, the future of software buying.Try now

 • Users report that Microsoft SQL Server excels in its Query Language with a score of 9.2, which reviewers mention makes complex queries easier to manage compared to MySQL's score of 9.2, indicating both products are strong but SQL Server is often preferred for intricate data operations.

-• Users say that Microsoft SQL Server's Data Migration capabilities score 9.0, making it easier to transition data from other systems, while MySQL's performance in this area is not as strong, which could complicate migrations for users.
+• Users say that Microsoft SQL Server's Data Migration capabilities are rated at 9.0, making it easier to transition from other systems, while MySQL's migration tools are perceived as less user-friendly, leading to potential challenges during setup.

 Pricing